WDD 330: Web Frontend Development II

 }

-As a part of this team activity, you are expected to look over a solution from the instructor, to compare your approach to that one.
+In this team activity, you are expected to look over a solution from the instructor, to compare your approach to one provided.

 1. Complete as much as you can on this activity.